Mesothelioma Surgery

 Peritoneal mesothelioma patients have an even better outlook.
 It’s no longer uncommon for peritoneal patients to live years past their diagnosis.
 Specialists like the retired Dr. Paul Sugarbaker pushed patients beyond 5 and sometimes 7 years of survival.

-Not every patient is a good candidate for surgery, but there are always other treatment options that can help you.
-Get more information about mesothelioma treatment in your Free Mesothelioma Veterans Packet.
+For patients who do not qualify for surgery, other treatment options can still help.
+Learn more about mesothelioma treatments in your Free Mesothelioma Veterans Packet.

 Mesothelioma Surgery Eligibility

-Before surgery, your doctors need to know if you're in good overall health and if you will be able to recover from it.
+Before surgery, your doctors need to know if you're in good overall health and whether you can recover.
 This involves doing certain tests that measure your heart and lung health.

 Common tests to determine eligibility for surgery include: